Investing In LPPFusion

 See our team page.

-Since conducting initial experiments with $300K from NASA’s Jet Propulsion Laboratory, LPPF has raised over $5M from over 80 private investors from around the world, and institutional investment from the Abell Foundation of Baltimore, MD.
-Accredited U.S. and/or foreign investors can purchase Class B, non-voting shares.
+Since conducting initial experiments with $300K from NASA’s Jet Propulsion Laboratory, LPPFusion has raised over $7M from over 500 private investors from around the world, and institutional investment from the Abell Foundation of Baltimore, MD.
+Accredited U.S. and foreign investors can purchase Class B, non-voting shares.

 We have successfully closed five previous equity rounds.
-Our current round will fund the upgrades to our device and allow us to develop our spin-off technologies for the market.
+Our current round will fund the upgrades to our Focus Fusion device and allow us to develop our spin-off X-scan technology for the market.

-Investments in LPPF can be made by foreign and accredited U.S. investors (e.g. investors with net worth in excess of $1M, or income exceeding $200K), as defined in Rule 501(a) of Regulation D promulgated under the Securities Act of 1933, to purchase shares of Class B nonvoting stock of the Corporation (the “Offering”) to finance ongoing experimental efforts.
-Sales of shares pursuant to the Offering will only be made to foreign and accredited U.S. investors.
+Investments in LPPFusion can be made by foreign and accredited U.S. investors (e.g. investors with net worth in excess of $1M, or income exceeding $200K), as defined in Rule 506(c) of Regulation D promulgated under the Securities Act of 1933, to purchase shares of Class B nonvoting stock of the Corporation (the “Offering”) to finance ongoing experimental efforts.
+Sales of shares pursuant to the Offering will only be made to accredited foreign and U.S. investors.

 The securities in this Offering have not been registered with or approved by any state securities agency or the U.S. Securities and Exchange Commission and are being offered and sold pursuant to an exemption from registration.
 No money or other consideration is being solicited or will be accepted by way of this announcement.

 If you are an accredited investor and would like additional information regarding this Offering, please contact us here.